Balint66/NeptunSkins/README.en.md

 But Neptune is not just that: it's a perfect partner in crime with [Neptun PowerUp-nak!](https://github.com/solymosi/npu) It does not just add theme switching but adds some fixing so that creating themes and switching between them is as smooth as possible.
 Such change is the theme switching buttons: now you can choose your theme froma dropdown menu!

+### Installation

+Just like you would any other userscript: [install here](https://raw.githubusercontent.com/Balint66/NeptunSkins/master/neptune.user.js)

+If you don't already have a userscript manager you could check out [this opensource one](https://violentmonkey.github.io/get-it/).

 ### Alreday created and planned themes

 - Hyperdimension Neptunia AKA Neptune (✔): the theme that we named our engine after.
 Our first completed theme.